OneBitSoftware/TeamStore/DevNotes.md

 NOTE: if you have issues, delete "data.db" in the project root to start over.
 EF Migrations will recreate it.

 To reset migrations:
-4. dotnet ef migrations remove - until you delete the first migration.
+4. dotnet ef migrations remove --context EventDbContext - until you delete the first migration.
 Then just add it again.

 ## Graph API Secret